Heart Diseases & Disorders

 Atrial Fibrillation (AF or AFib)

 More than 2 million people in the U.S. have atrial fibrillation.
 In AFib, the heartbeat is irregular and rapid due to disorganized signals from the heart’s electrical system.
-The upper chamber of the heart may beat as often as 300 times a minute, about four times faster than normal.
-Though AFib isn't life threatening, it can lead to other rhythm problems, feeling tired all the time, and heart failure (with symptoms such as filling up with fluid, swelling in hands, legs and feet, shortness of breath).
-People with AFib are five times more likely to have a stroke compared to people without the condition.
+The upper chambers of the heart may beat as often as 300 - 400 times a minute, about four times faster than normal.
+Though AFib isn't life threatening, it can lead to other rhythm problems, feeling tired all the time, and heart failure (with symptoms such as filling up with fluid, swelling of the hands, legs and feet, and shortness of breath).
+People with AFib are five times more likely to have a stroke than people without the condition.
 Doctors often prescribe blood thinners (anticoagulants) to patients with AFib to reduce this higher risk of stroke.

 Atrial Flutter (AFL)

-Atrial flutter is similar to AFib because it also causes a fast beat in the atrium.
+Atrial flutter is similar to AFib because it also causes a fast beat in the atria.
 However, AFL is caused by a single electrical wave that circulates very rapidly in the atrium, about 300 times a minute.
 This leads to a very fast, but steady, heartbeat.
+It can also increase the risk of a stroke.

 Sick Sinus Syndrome (SSS)

-Sick sinus syndrome is not a disease, but a group of signs or symptoms that show the heart’s natural electrical pacemaker, the sinus node, is not working properly.
-In SSS, the heart rate can alternate between slow (bradycardia) and fast (tachycardia).
-Treatment for SSS is usually an artificial pacemaker, along with medication.
+Sick sinus syndrome is not a disease, but a group of signs or symptoms that show that the heart’s natural electrical pacemaker, the sinus node, is not working properly.
+In SSS, the heart rate can alternate between slow (bradycardia) and fast (tachycardia), often in combination with atrial fibrillation or atrial flutter.
+Treatment of SSS usually involves implanting a pacemaker, often along with medication.

 A harmless faster rhythm, sinus tachycardia is a normal increase in heart rate that happens with fever, excitement, and exercise.
-There is no need for treatment, except in rare cases when it is caused by an underlying problem, such as anemia (low blood count) or hyperthyroidism (overactive thyroid gland).
+There is no need for treatment, except in cases when it is caused by an underlying problem, such as anemia (a low blood count) or hyperthyroidism (overactive thyroid gland), or rarely, happens frequently and without a clear cause (inappropriate sinus Tachucardia).

-Arrhythmias that originate in the heart’s lower chambers, the ventricles, include:
+Arrhythmias that occur in the heart’s lower chambers, the ventricles, include:

 Ventricular Tachycardia (VT)